 - Problems with interpersonal boundaries

-- Toxic relationships – particularly with narcissistic abusers and addicts
+- Toxic romantic relationships – particularly with narcissistic abusers and addicts

 - Codependency addiction and low self-esteem

-- A history with hard and/or soft addictions
+- A history of hard and/or soft addictions

-- Psychological symptoms like anxiety, depression and PTSD
+- Psychological symptoms like anxiety, depression and/or PTSD

 - Sleep problems and insomnia